Buying a small business

 Patents

-The Patents Act 1990 (Cth) regulates rights in relation to patents and patent owners (“patentees”) and gives a patentee a monopoly for inventions which are novel and not “obvious”.
+The Patents Act 1990 (Cth) regulates rights in relation to patents and patent owners (“patentees”) and gives a patentee a monopoly for inventions.
 This prevents others from selling, using, making or otherwise exploiting an invention for the duration of the patent.
-A patent must be registered in each country in which protection is sought.

 Designs

 “Design” relates to the artistic element in or overall appearance of a manufactured product.
+To be registrable, a design must be new and distinctive.

-The Designs Act 2003 (Cth) provides a system for the registration of designs.
-Registering a design protects a newly created appearance for an article or product from being copied by competitors for five years (which can be renewed for a further five years).
+Registering a design protects the visual appearance of a newly created article or product from being copied by competitors for five years (renewable for five years) (Designs Act 2003).

 Confidential Information